Water Equity Taskforce

 The project aimed to increase understanding of the challenges, opportunities, and promising interventions to promote equitable water management in each participating site and at the national level.
 It did so through a peer-exchange platform to support collaboration, capacity building, and knowledge exchange on water equity between different regions and cities.
 The Taskforce accelerated the development and adoption of equitable water policies, and practices by utilities, community-based organizations and other stakeholders.

 The Taskforce is dedicated to building the organizational, policy, and partnership capacity of utilities, community organizations, and other stakeholders to bend the course of our water future to be more equitable.
 It is comprised by cross-sector Learning Teams from Atlanta, Buffalo, Camden, Cleveland, Milwaukee, Louisville, and Pittsburgh.
 Each city was anchored by a US Water Alliance member utility, and include leadership from community-based organizations and others that are committed to water issues (e.g., environmental groups, foundations, other government agencies).
-Atlanta, Buffalo, Camden, Cleveland, Milwaukee, and Louisville are participating sites.
+Atlanta, Buffalo, Camden, Cleveland, Milwaukee, Louisville, and Pittsburgh are participating sites.

 Meet the Learning Teams

-Learning Teams in the six Taskforce cities are made up of US Water Alliance member utilities, community leaders, environmental advocates, philanthropic organizations, and many others.
+Learning Teams in the seven Taskforce cities are made up of US Water Alliance member utilities, community leaders, environmental advocates, philanthropic organizations, and many others.
 Learn more about our teams.